mike99mac/minimy-mike99mac/README.md

 **From Mike Mac - author of this fork:**

-This is an attempt to create a music playing device that you can talk to.
+This code enables a device to play music by voice.

 I worked with Mycroft since 2019, but the company went bankrupt in 2023, so had to move on. :((  Thanks for all the hard work the Mycroft employees and contributors did to get us this far.